wordkarin/Scrabble/README.md

 ## Wave 1

 ### Primary Requirements
-Create a `Scrabble` class with a minimum of 8 specs.
+Create a `Game` class with a minimum of 8 specs.
 The class should have the following **class methods**:
 - `self.score(word)`: returns the total score value for the given word.
 The word is input as a string (case insensitive).
 The chart below shows the point value for a given letter.
 - `self.highest_score_from(array_of_words)`: returns **the word in the array with the highest score**.
     - Note that it’s better to use fewer tiles, so if the top score is tied between multiple words, pick the one with the fewest letters.